Robert Kagan in his recent Post essay, “The strongmen strike back,” insightfully states:

 Kagan refers to state surveillance and social media control and manipulation as technological mechanisms of social control.
 Here’s how it works and why Artificial Intelligence (AI) could become the biggest threat to democracy.

 Recent events have confirmed that the cyber realm can be used to disrupt democracies as surely as it can destabilize dictatorships.
 Weaponization of information and malicious dissemination through social media pushes citizens into polarized echo chambers and pull at the social fabric of a country.
 Present technologies enhanced by current and upcoming Artificial Intelligence (AI) capabilities, could greatly exacerbate such threats.
-AI-enabled information weaponization is the biggest threat to democracy and it’s on us, cybersecurity professionals, to help save democracy from itself.

 We live in an age of instant communication.
 We can stream nearby events to the world in the time it take to point our phones at them or tap in our impressions of them, and we receive information as it happens in the same way.
 Unfortunately, this access to instant information also strips away the mechanisms that at least attempt to ensure that the information we receive is accurate and – to the extent that is humanly possible – unbiased.

 The rise of digital communication has allowed individuals with malicious intent to weaponize information.
 Some cyber criminals seek to use our own, personally identifiable information against us in attempts to defraud us, or to defraud others under the cover of our names.
 Others steal information from secure servers to subject victims to public humiliation or blackmail.
 Elaborate networks disseminate information that is heavily biased or completely false with the intent of manipulating public opinion to better suit the geopolitical goals of the groups or nations behind them.